MelihGulum/Music-Genre-Classification/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p>This project aims to classify music genres.
-Music Genre Classification is an Audio Signal Processing project. <strong>Signal Processing</strong> is one of the sub-fields of Deep Learning apart from <em>Image Processing</em> and <em>Natural Language Processing</em>.</p>
+Music Genre Classification is an Audio Signal Processing project. <strong>Signal Processing</strong> is one of the sub-fields of Deep Learning apart from <em>Image Processing</em> and <em>Natural Language Processing</em>.</p> The GTZAN dataset consists of "<strong>wav</strong>" audio files.
+The Librosa library was used to extract the features of these audio files (more on Preprocess section).